 Rates?
 On the high side for some families, but that said, the opportunity to stay in a house that looks like an igloo, in the middle of Alaska, with a magical light show out your window — is priceless indeed.

-Dome rates: $389/night with a 2-night minimum stay to maximize the experience
+Dome rates: $599/night with a 2-night minimum stay to maximize the experience

-A shuttle service from Fairbanks (airport, train station, and hotels) is available with advance notice for a small fee.
+A shuttle service from Fairbanks (airport, train station, and hotels) is available with advance notice for a small fee, worth it if you know you won’t need to go off-site during your stay.

 Interested in visiting?
-Visit the Borealis Basecamp website (note: word reconstruction is underway as we speak).
+Visit the Borealis Basecamp website.